promanenko/gigaspaces-sbp-jekyll/moving-from-hibernate-to-space.markdown

 {% endhighlight %}

 # The DAO Implementation
 The DAO implementation should be modified to use the [GigaSpace interface]({%latestjavaurl%}/the-gigaspace-interface.html) to access the data grid instead of using the `HibernateTemplate` that is accessing the database.
-The `GigaSpace` interface simialr methods to the `HibernateTemplate` to write and [Query]({%latestjavaurl%}/query-sql.html) for objects.
+The `GigaSpace` interface similar methods to the `HibernateTemplate` to write and [Query]({%latestjavaurl%}/query-sql.html) for objects.

 {% inittab DAOImplemenation|top %}